VedantTK/terraform-vault-oss/README.md

 # Terraform-vault-oss
-Terraform code for Deploying Oepn Source HashiCorp Vault.
+Deploying Open Source HashiCorp Vault using Terraform.

 # Running Code in a Text Editor or IDE
     terraform fmt